dsclose/dsclose.github.io/_posts/2016-04-26-non-blocking-reads-clearing-stdin-in-python.markdown

 ---
 layout: post
-title: "Clearing stdin in Python without blocking program flow."
+title: "Non-Blocking Reads: Clearing stdin in Python."
 date:   2016-04-26
 categories: linux python
 ---

 It turns out that clearing stdin is made easy with Python's `select` module.
+We can use the that module's functionality to poll input streams to test whether I/O operations will block program flow.
 If you're just interested in the code, [here's the Gist][gist].
 Otherwise, let's work through it.

 It began with a question...